chaipor/react-bun-postgresql-qrcode/README.md

-# Project CT65 - Simple Web App with OAuth2
+# Project CT65 - Simple Web App with QR Login

 ## Description
 This project is a simple web app running on AWS with Docker compose.
 The app allows users to log in using Username and password and QRCode.
 Once logged in, the app will display notifications and other information.